bcw222/chromium-website/site/developers/cluster-telemetry/index.md

-*   Measure the performance of multi-repo patches against the top subset of the internet on Android devices, bare-metal linux machines, and windows GCE instances using the [perf page](https://ct.skia.org/chromium_perf/).
+*   Measure the performance of multi-repo patches against the top subset of the internet on Android devices, bare-metal linux machines, and GCE instances using the [perf page](https://ct.skia.org/chromium_perf/).
 *   Gather metrics for analysis or for reports against 100k web pages on CT's VM farm (linux and windows) using the [analysis